 A pre-defense meeting will gather together the candidate and the full committee, at a date to be determined in consultation with the dissertation director.
 It should not take place too early, i.e. before the candidate has completed all the basic research and definite results are beginning to emerge.
 It should not take place too late either, if the correcting and redirecting process is to be meaningful.
 The purpose of the pre-defense meeting is to enhance the intellectual exchange between all parties concerned, provide students with an opportunity to generate enthusiasm for the project, allow for concerted advice and generally diffuse the stress that often accompanies the defense itself.

 It is expected that the dissertation will make a substantial contribution to existing scholarship in the field.
 The Graduate School requires that dissertations be written in English, unless special permission is granted prior to undertaking the project.
 Progress on the dissertation is regularly monitored.
-The dissertation must be completed and defended within a total of three years after admission to candidacy.
+The dissertation is expected to be completed and defended within two years after admission to candidacy.
 If it is not, the student’s case will be reviewed by the Graduate Studies Committee.

 The supervisory committee is responsible for approving the dissertation, which the student defends in an oral examination between one and two hours in length.
 This examination is conducted by the committee (at least four of its members must attend) and is open to the university community.
 The defense covers the dissertation, the general field of the dissertation, and other parts of the student's program, as determined by the committee.
 Forms are available from the Graduate School both to apply for the granting of the Ph.D. and to request the official scheduling of the defense (called the "Final Oral").
 The dissertation committee should be given at least one month to read the dissertation before the “Final Oral.”
 The student should arrange with the Graduate Coordinator to arrange a date, time, and place to conduct the defense.